d-Sujeeth/Auto_deploy/README.md

-# Scalable Microservice backend Applications Using Docker, Jenkins, Traefik, and Watchtower
+# Scalable Microservice backend Applications Using Docker Compose , Jenkins, Traefik, and Watchtower

 ### Watchtower
 Watchtower automates the updating of Docker containers by monitoring them for new image versions.
 It simplifies container maintenance, ensuring applications run the latest versions with minimal manual intervention, thereby enhancing operational efficiency and reducing downtime during updates.